 The Max Pulse Performs a 3-Minute Test

 The Max Pulse is a great resource for any type of Healthcare Practitioner or health-related business or profession because it provides a simple and non-invasive means of determining the health of the cardiovascular system.
 Max Pulse testing will give you a detailed analysis of arterial health, along with a separate report containing a detailed analysis of the autonomic nervous system and stress/fatigue levels.

 Video Introduction to the Max Pulse

-How It Works: The Max Pulse test is non-invasive and uses a photoelectric clip on the fingertip.
-By measuring the blood at the finger tip, the Max Pulse can graph the heart beat as it moves through systolic and diastolic.
-When a persons arterials are flexible, the pressure at the finger tip has specific deviations as the arteries flex.
-If the a persons arteries are very stiff, the graph becomes very tight and regular.
-The machine uses a very sophisticated algorithm to track variations in the graph that are not visible to the naked eye and then interprets those results against a large body of research.
+The Max Pulse test is non-invasive and uses a photoelectric clip on the fingertip.
+By measuring the blood at the fingertip, the Max Pulse can graph the heartbeat as it moves through systolic and diastolic.
+When a person’s arteries are flexible, the pressure at the fingertip has specific deviations as the arteries flex.
+If the person’s arteries are very stiff, the graph becomes very tight and regular.
+The machine performs an analysis of the arterial pulse wave by using a very sophisticated algorithm to track variations in the graph that are not visible to the naked eye and then interprets those results against a large body of research.
 The result is an assessment of arterial hardening that is very accurate.

 Autonomic Balance Test: The machine also does a very accurate heart rate variability test and prints an autonomic nervous system analysis, showing if the person is overstressed and the sympathetic nervous system is dominant, or in some cases showing that the person is fatigued or the sympathetic is suppressed and the parasympathetic system is dominant.
 It also shows how well the patient is dealing with their stress levels and assigns a stress score.